reissbaker/structural/README.md

 });
 ```

-And you're done.
-And for TypeScript users, you'll never need to write the type
+And in six lines, you're done.
+And for TypeScript users, you'll never need to
-out again in the rest of your code: it's automatically inferred.
+write the type out again in the rest of your code: it's automatically inferred.

 #### JSON Schema:
 ```